 In honour of World Chocolate Day on July 7th, I thought I’d write a post sharing my experience at the most incredible chocolate shop I’ve visited (to date!), reminding you of a couple other terrific chocolate stores I’ve written about in the past, and encouraging you to seek out chocolate resellers wherever and whenever you travel.
 Chocolate resellers are actually chocolate curators who seek out the best chocolate they have encountered from around the world and sell it from within their physical and online stores.

-When I was so near San Francisco in April while visiting the International Chocolate Festival in San Mateo, California, in April, I couldn’t pass up the opportunity to meet Jack Epstein, the colourful owner of Chocolate Covered sweets & gifts in the Noe Valley neighbourhood of San Francisco.
+When I was so near San Francisco in 2018 while visiting the International Chocolate Festival in San Mateo, California, I couldn’t pass up the opportunity to meet Jack Epstein, the colourful owner of Chocolate Covered sweets & gifts in the funky Noe Valley neighbourhood of San Francisco.
 Jack sells chocolate from more than 100 chocolate makers, and has more than 1,100 different types of chocolate creations in his shop.
 Talk about being a kid in a candy store!
 This is the ultimate chocolate shop for anyone who loves the best quality chocolate and the unique flavours and styles it comes in.

 From the outside, the shop doesn’t look like much.
 It’s small and lacks the sophistication you expect in a high-end chocolate shop.
 But once you walk in the door and begin recognizing products from the best of the best from around the world, you know you’ve struck gold and will be grateful you made the effort to seek out this filled-to-the-rafters reseller of the finest chocolate on the planet.
 He doesn’t sell brands that are sold and discounted via wholesalers such as Whole Foods, but instead, seeks out smaller brands that most people may not have heard of, but are so worth checking out.